pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/_index.md

 See [Registry]({{< relref "/registry" >}}) on how to use other supported clouds.

+## Pulumi Service

+The Pulumi Service is a fully managed service that helps you adopt Pulumi’s open source SDK with ease.
+It provides built-in state and secrets management, integrates with source control and CI/CD, and offers a web console and API that make it easier to visualize and manage infrastructure.
+It is free for individual use, with features available for teams.

+<a class="btn btn-secondary" href="https://app.pulumi.com/signup" target="_blank">Create an Account</a>

 ## Additional resources

 The following sections are also useful when first learning how to use Pulumi: